Skip to content

 Anjali Dahya

-Anjali Dahya is our Team Coordinator, who provides administrative support and project assistance to our team.
+Anjali Dahya is our Finance Manager, who provides financial and administrative support to our team.

 With a background in customer service and administrative roles, Anjali brings over 8 years of experience cultivated from her time at various organisations, from Ted Baker to Xero, a global tech company.